Signs You Need To Do More To Treat Your Anxiety Even Though You're "Functioning"

 Your anxiety is unpredictable and you feel you're at its mercy

 Your anxiety seems to come and go with a mind of its own.
 When it's gone you feel great and can get things done and enjoy life.
-You're full of courage and to want to make big plans for how you'll tackle your anxiety in the future.
+You're full of courage and want to make big plans for how you'll tackle your anxiety in the future.
 You think you will go to that party on Saturday.
 You will plan that trip out of town.

 When your anxiety is present you feel awful and have to claw your way through the day.
 You're full of anticipatory fear and want to avoid everything.
 There's no way you're going to that party.
 Your friends will be mad at you for canceling again, but it has to be done.
 Plan a trip out of town?
+Yeah, right.
 What were you thinking?

 You feel overly happy and accomplished for completing simple, everyday tasks

 After work you have to drive on the freeway to pick something up at a store.
 Then you have to buy groceries and cook a recipe you've never made before.
 The thought of those two big tasks is making you feel pretty anxious, but you get through it and are really pleased with yourself afterward.
 Your anxiety and sense of overwhelm is triggered so easily that completing commonplace, slightly stressful errands feels like a bigger deal than it should.
-You're so distracted by trying to get through the day you never consider you could be chasing bigger goals.
+You're so distracted by trying to get through the day you never consider you could be chasing larger goals.

 The fear of a bad anxiety episode is always in the back of your mind, and you feel like it wouldn't take much to set one off

-Your anxiety was really bad last year, when things were super-busy at work and you were going through that breakup.
+Your anxiety was really bad last year, when things were super busy at work and you were going through that breakup.
 There was that horrible week where you barely ate or slept, and did nothing but pace around and freak out about the future.
 You're managing much better now, but you fear it would just take a teensy bit too much stress to send you back over the edge.
 Your current level of functioning feels very tenuous.

 You've actually had to restrict your life quite a bit to be "functional"